rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

   * Deploy your App
 * Outline

 {{% chapter_header "Finished the Book?
-My Recommendations" "learningPaths" %}}
+My Recommendations to learn the React ecosystem" "react-learning-paths" %}}

-My recommended learning paths (extracted from the book) after you have read the book:
+My recommended learning paths (extracted from the book) after you have read it:

 * **State Management:** You have used React `this.setState()` and `this.state` to manage and access local component state.
 That's a perfect start.
 However, in a larger application you will experience the [limits of React's local component state](https://www.robinwieruch.de/learn-react-before-using-redux/).
 Therefore you can use a third-party state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 On the course platform [Road to React](https://roadtoreact.com/), you will find the course "Taming the State in React" that teaches advanced local state in React, Redux and MobX.
 The course comes with an ebook as well, but I recommend everyone to dive into the source code and screencasts too.
 If you liked this book, you should definitely checkout Taming the State in React.